-In this article, we aim to provide you with an easy to understand explanation of MLB implied lines plus in-depth analysis and understanding how to profit from using MLB run line strategy when placing bets on MLB baseball.
+In this guide, we aim to provide you with an easy-to-understand explanation of MLB implied lines, plus an in-depth analysis of how to profit using MLB run line betting strategies.

 We’re going to use a primary example of an MLB betting market to dissect the implied lines:

 MLB Run Line

 In the above example, the Orioles are facing the Yankees at Yankee Stadium.
 New York is a heavy favorite on the moneyline at -210 odds to win.